 "What's happening to me?"
 Consolata looked toward the house.
 "Change, I expect.
 Here's your glasses.
 Bent, though."
 Her name was Lone DuPres, she said and if she had not come for a few peppers, she said, who knew how long she'd have lain in the snap beans.
-Consolata found herself to weak to stand, so she threw her head back to the top of the rocker and asked for water.
+Consolata found herself to weak to stand, so she let her head fall back on the rocker's crown and asked for water.
 "Uh Uh," said Lone.
 "You already got too much of that.
 How old are you?"
 "Forty-nine.
-Fifty, maybe."
+Fifty soon."
 "Well, I'm seventy-three and I know my stuff.
 You do as I say your change will be easier and shorter."
 "You don't know that's what this is."
 "Bet on it.
 And it's not just the sweat.
 You feel something more, don't you"?
 "Like what?"
 "You'd know it if you had it."
 "What does it feel like?"
 "You tell me.
 Some women can't stomach it.
 Others say it reminds them of well, you know."
 "My throat is parched," said Consolata.